Would you like to throw a stone at me?

 For the filling

-Butter ten 3 x 2-inch soufflé molds (see note above about soufflé mold specifics).
+- Butter ten 3 x 2-inch soufflé molds OR 9×13 inch pan (*see notes below).
 Line the bottom of each mold with parchment paper, and then generously coat with granulated sugar, tapping out any excess.
 Place the molds on a baking sheet.

-Remove the plastic and bake 22 to 30 minutes, rotating the pan halfway through, until the rolls are golden brown.
+- Remove the plastic and bake buns for 22 to 30 minutes, rotating the pan halfway through, until the rolls are golden brown.